 Korean Heritage Camp

-Korean Heritage Camp connects adoptive families with the cultural community, adoption experts , and families with shared experiences.
+Korean Heritage Camp connects adoptive families with the Korean community, adoption experts , and families with shared experiences.
+KHC was our first camp and has been providing this unique experience for 34 years!

 Camp Info

-• After April 13, a fee for late registration will be charged, and our group lodging block will become open to the public, so subject to availability.
+- After April 8, a late registration fee will be assessed, and our group lodging block will become open to the public, so subject to availability.

-We enthusiastically celebrate the Korean birth culture of our campers, while also emphasizing the shared experience of being adopted into U.S. culture.
-It is that connection — with other families, a child’s cultural heritage, the greater community, and role models — that affirms a child’s self-worth and belonging.
+We joyfully honor the Korean birth heritage of our campers, while highlighting their integration into U.S. culture through adoption.
+The bond formed with other families, a child’s cultural roots, the broader community, and role models is crucial in affirming a child’s sense of self-worth and belonging.

-At Korean Heritage Camp, we are very fortunate to have supportive presenters, entertainers, and counselors from the Korean community in Colorado and around the world.
-Many of our counselors and presenters are Korean adoptees.
-They are the racial mirrors our children need to see, learn from, and often develop lifelong relationships with.
-The rich Korean culture is infused in all aspects of camp, for an authentic and fun experience!
+Korean Heritage Camp is privileged to have dedicated presenters, performers, and counselors from the Korean community in Colorado and globally.
+Many of them are Korean adoptees who serve as vital reflections for our children to connect with, learn from, and build lasting relationships.
+The vibrant Korean culture permeates every aspect of the camp for an authentic and enjoyable experience.

 “The most valuable thing for our family is teaching our kids about adoption and their culture.
 Learning that they are not the only ones out there in their situation will hopefully give them a sense of belonging when they get older and start questioning who they are and where they fit in.”